jimmythongtran/holbertonschool-sysadmin_devops/0x03-shell_variables_expansions/README.md

 Five.
 Skipping this for now.<br>
 Six.
 I might be missing one thing, but don't know how to test this.<br>
 Seven.
 The global (environmental) variable doesn't differ in format from local, does it?<br>
-Eight.
-The code outputs but not as an integer.<br>
+Eight. ~The code outputs but not as an integer.~ echo prints out the expression to display.
+The dollar sign grabs the value assigned globally.<br>
-Nine.
-The exported global variable values are storing, but it is doesn't printf into singular number.
-Strange.<br> Ten.
-The exported global variable values are storing, but it doesn't printf into singular number too.<br>
+Nine. ~The exported global variable values are storing, but it is doesn't printf into singular number.
+Strange.~ echo prints out the expression to display.
+The dollar sign grabs the values assigned globally.<br>
+Ten. ~The exported global variable values are storing, but it doesn't printf into singular number too.~ echo prints out the expression to display.
+The dollar sign grabs the values assigned globally.<br>
+Twelve.
+Skipping for now, too many requirements right now.<br>
+Thirteen. printf is inherited from C. "%0.2f" prints out a floating point number with two decimal places. \n prints out a new line.<br>
 Fifteen.
 Published on medium.com<br>